myelinio/myelin.io/content/blog/recommender-demo.md

   fsType: ceph
   options:
     fsName: myfs # name of the filesystem specified in the filesystem CRD.
-    clusterNamespace: myelin-uat # namespace where the Rook cluster is deployed
+    clusterNamespace: myelin # namespace where the Rook cluster is deployed
 ```